Mission, Goals & Outcomes

 4: To prepare dietetics professionals who are able to apply principles of outcomes performance management to dietetic practice through completion of the Master of Science in Dietetics degree.

-1.1: Based on the average from the most recent five year period, 90% of the LDI graduates, in each track, will successfully complete the program within 150% of anticipated program length.
+1.1: Based on the average from the most recent five year period, 80% of the LDI graduates, in each track, will successfully complete the program/degree requirements within 150% of anticipated program length.
 For the DI track, 150% of anticipate program length is 18 months.
 For the MS/DI track, 150% of anticipated program length is 35 months.

 1.2: 95% of current dietetic interns, in each track, will achieve a grade of 85% or greater for each of his/her evaluations for each supervised practice (SP) experience.

 1.3: 95% of current dietetic interns, in each track, will achieve a grade of 85% or greater for each of the required courses for the LDI.

 1.4: Based on Program Completion Survey data, interns will indicate that they were provided with opportunities to master core and community competencies by an average score of 4 or greater for each competency.